ben-haim/otcapps/README.md

-YobiApps
+OTC
 =========

-> WARNING: YobiApps are intended for experimenting and learning, NOT for a production environment.
+> WARNING: OTC are intended for experimenting and learning, NOT for a production environment.

 ![Image of Yobi](http://www.primechain.in/img/github_yobiapps.png)

-YobiApps are a suite of apps built in php that can be readily deployed on [Multichain](https://github.com/MultiChain).
-The YobiApps project is maintained by [Primechain Technologies Pvt.
+OTC are a suite of apps built in php that can be readily deployed on [Multichain](https://github.com/MultiChain).
+The OTC project is maintained by [Primechain Technologies Pvt.
 Ltd.](http://www.primechain.in).

 System Requirements
 -------------------